Survey Participation Information - Update of Business Structure

 The ABS maintains a list of businesses, through the ABS Business Register, which it regularly reviews to ensure details are up to date.

 The ABS Business Register also sources details of businesses obtained from administrative datasets, including the Australian Business Register (ABR).
 This contains the names and addresses of all businesses that have registered an Australian Business Number (ABN) with the Australian Taxation Office (ATO).
 These two sources form the inputs for the ABS Business Register.

 For some surveys, business details may be obtained from other administrative data sources.

 What types of businesses are included in the Update of Business Structure survey form?

-The ABS Business Register typically consists of large, complex, and / or economically significant businesses operating in Australia.
+The Update of Business Structure survey form is typically completed by large, complex, and / or economically significant businesses operating in Australia.